github/docs/data/reusables/apps/generate-installation-access-token.md

 1. Generate a JSON web token (JWT) for your app.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-json-web-token-jwt-for-a-github-app)".
-1. Get the ID of the installation that you want to authenticate as.
+1. Get the installation access token (also known as installation ID or installation token) of the app that you want to authenticate as.

+   The name _installation access token_ is somewhat misleading because the app is already installed, but it is the secret key used to unlock programmatic access as a GitHub App.
+Generating a GitHub app installation token is an efficient way to unlock the maximum allotted API calls to avoid rate limiting and can be used by multiple members of your organization.

-   If you are responding to a webhook event, the webhook payload will include the installation ID.
+   If you are responding to a webhook event, the webhook payload will include the installation access token.

-   You can also use the REST API to find the ID for an installation of your app.
-For example, you can get an installation ID with the `GET /users/{username}/installation`, `GET /repos/{owner}/{repo}/installation`, `GET /orgs/{org}/installation`, or `GET /app/installations` endpoints.
+   You can also use the REST API to find the access token for an installation of your app.
+For example, you can get an installation access token with the `GET /users/{username}/installation`, `GET /repos/{owner}/{repo}/installation`, `GET /orgs/{org}/installation`, or `GET /app/installations` endpoints.
 For more information, see "[AUTOTITLE](/rest/apps/apps)".

-   You can also find the app ID on the settings page for your app.
-The app ID is different from the client ID.
-For more information about navigating to the settings page for your {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/maintaining-github-apps/modifying-a-github-app-registration#navigating-to-your-github-app-settings)".
+    Alternatively, you can find the installation access token from the top URL of the GitHub App Settings.
+In this example URL, the installation access token is `33507770`: `https://github.com/organizations/test-organization/settings/installations/33507770`

 1. Send a REST API `POST` request to `/app/installations/INSTALLATION_ID/access_tokens`.
 Include your JSON web token in the `Authorization` header of your request.
 Replace `INSTALLATION_ID` with the ID of the installation that you want to authenticate as.